 If you anticipate using more water than the average RVer, you should keep an eye out for Class Cs with more tank capacity, both freshwater and gray water.
 Unless it is freezing outside, you can no doubt survive without electricity; you can’t survive without water!

-Alternative Rigs Built for Boondocking
+Alternative Rigs Built For Boondocking

 Still on the fence about whether or not a Class C RV will suit your boondocking needs?
 Perhaps you should consider other options instead!
 Here are my top recommendations for boondocking that are not Class C RVs.